 - Legal business consulting.
 Our legal business consulting practice helps both in-house legal departments and outside counsel enhance the quality of legal services while reducing costs by more efficiently aligning strategy, people, processes and technology.
-We provide strategic advice to help legal departments and law firms improve their organizational design, business processes, and management of outside counsel and we work with corporations and law firms to provide solutions to enhance their discovery process management and electronic discovery needs.
+We provide strategic advice to help legal departments and law firms improve their organizational design, business processes, and management of outside counsel and we work with organizations and law firms to provide solutions to enhance their discovery process management and electronic discovery needs.
 One area of emphasis is helping clients to choose and implement technology-powered solutions that improve legal department operations.
-We provide a full array of forensic technology, discovery, and records management services that include discovery process execution, electronic discovery services, computer forensics, data management, records program development, records improvement planning and process, and program management, all aimed at reducing costs, coordinating matters and people and streamlining processes.
-We also have extensive experience in selecting, customizing and successfully rolling out matter management systems and E-Billing systems that help legal departments track and manage lawsuits and other legal matters.
+We provide a full array of forensic technology and discovery services that include discovery process execution, electronic discovery services, computer forensics, data management, and program management, all aimed at reducing costs, coordinating matters and people and streamlining processes.
+We also have extensive experience in selecting, customizing and successfully rolling out matter management systems that help legal departments track and manage lawsuits and other legal matters.
 These systems are powerful tools for managing budgets, spending and resources.
-We provide similar services for document management systems and patent management applications. - Strategic sourcing.
+We provide similar services for document management systems, patent management applications and electronic billing systems. - Strategic sourcing.
 Our strategic sourcing practice works with clients to drive sustainable non-salary cost reductions.
 We help clients achieve significant savings by addressing the entire procurement process, including contract negotiations, vendor selection, contract compliance, consumption patterns, total cost of ownership, performance measurement, knowledge transfer and make-versus-buy decisions.
 We identify opportunities for measurable savings, develop approved action plans and guide the implementation of those plans to final conclusion.
 We have achieved substantial savings for clients in a wide variety of spend categories, including office-related products, telecommunications, IT hardware, software and services, insurance, printing services, travel and industry-specific categories. - Performance improvement.
 Our performance improvement practice works with executive officers and other senior managers of large and middle-market organizations that have recently undergone a change in leadership, are integrating acquisitions or are coping with a change in competitive dynamics to address performance challenges and take advantage of opportunities.
-Our engagements typically increase effectiveness of operations or decrease costs by developing and implementing solutions for clients in areas such as business alignment, operational improvement, selling, general and administrative cost efficiency, and organizational alignment.
+Our engagements typically increase effectiveness of operations or decrease costs by developing and implementing solutions for clients in areas such as business alignment, operational improvement, cost efficiency and organizational alignment.